-Uniprop Manufactured Housing Communities Income Fund II, a Michigan Limited Partnership (the "Partnership" or the "Fund"), acquired, maintains, leases, operates and ultimately will dispose of income producing residential real properties consisting of seven manufactured housing communities (the "Properties").
+Uniprop Manufactured Housing Communities Income Fund II, a Michigan Limited Partnership (the "Partnership" or the "Fund"), acquired, maintains, leases, operates and ultimately will dispose of income producing residential real properties consisting of manufactured housing communities (the "Properties").
 The Partnership was organized and formed under the laws of the State of Michigan on November 7, 1986.
 Its principal offices are located at 280 Daines Street, Birmingham, Michigan 48009 and its telephone number is (248) 645-9220.
+The general partner is Genesis Associates Limited Partnership ("General Partner").